AdaCore/gnatcoverage/testsuite/Qualif/Ada/mcdc/1_Core/Topologies/And/Aggregate/tc.rst

-**Check MCDC on "A and then B"**

-Check MCDC on "A and then B"
-used as part of a record component aggregate initializer.
+**MCDC on "A and then B" used as part of a record component aggregate initializer**